OPEN-TOP SIGHTSEEING BUS TOURS

 Buses are equipped with a bus stop name announcement system and a video system with bilingual journey commentary in Mandarin and English.
 A One Day Pass costs HK$50 for adults and HK$25 for children under 12* and seniors 65 or over and can be used an unlimited number of times on both routes. (* children under 4 can travel free if accompanied by an adult and not occupying a seat).
 Purchasers of One Day Passes receive a complimentary route map.
 Single journey tickets cost HK$8.70 for adults and HK$4.40 for child/senior.
 Octopus Card or exact cash can be used to purchase passes or single journey tickets.
 Further information can be obtained here;

-THE BIG BUS COMPANY OPEN-TOP "HOP-ON, HOP-OFF" SIGHTSEEING TOUR;
+BIG BUS TOURS OPEN-TOP "HOP-ON, HOP-OFF" SIGHTSEEING TOUR;

 Big Bus Tours open-top sightseeing bus.
 The company has a fleet of over 20 buses in Hong Kong